Dr Robin Shail

 Why do the granites occur where they do and how was so much magma generated ?

-Magmas were generated over a 25 Ma period from c.
-295 to 270 Ma, primarily by extensional thinning of continental lithosphere previously thickened during Variscan convergence.
+Magmas were generated episodically over a 20 Ma period from c.
+292 to 270 Ma, primarily by extensional thinning of continental lithosphere previously thickened during Variscan convergence.
 Mafic igneous rocks resulted from mantle partial melting and felsic igneous rocks largely by partial melting of the lower crust, albeit strongly influenced by underplating / emplacement of mantle-derived melts.
 Felsic magmatism was restricted to relatively narrow zones in the immediate lower plate / footwall of the Rhenohercynian / Rheic suture (generating the Cornubian Batholith) and the frontal segment of the Bristol Channel Fault Zone (generating the Haig Fras Batholith).
-The thermal evolution of the lithosphere and onset of partial melting was controlled by superposition of post-Variscan extension and Variscan convergence (see figure above).
+The thermal evolution of the lithosphere and onset of partial melting was controlled by superposition of post-Variscan extension and Variscan convergence (figure above).

 Work undertaken with others includes recognition of the role of extensional tectonics and mantle melting in lamprophyre and granite generation within the province (Shail and Wilkinson, 1994; Shail et al., 2003; Dupuis et al., 2015; Dupuis et al., 2016; Simons et al., 2016), characterisation of composite granite plutons (Powell et al., 1999; Salmon and Shail, 1999; Simons et al., 2016) and aplite-pegmatite sheets (Breiter et al., 2018), magmatic state fabric development (Kratinová et al., 2003; Kratinová et al., 2010), contact aureole tectonics and emplacement (Hughes et al., 2009; Pownall et al., 2012), characterisation of zircon chemistry (Breiter et al., 2016) and LA-ICPMS zircon dating (Neace et al., 2016).